caiks/WBOT02/README.md

 ```

 Screenshots from *model* 10 are included in the discussion of [interactive browsing](#model010), above.
 TODO None of them look like mirror frames.

+Model 34 onwards - TODO

+first `actor003` model

+Model 39 onwards - TODO

+If `unique_records` is set to an non-zero integer, e.g. `"unique_records" : 333`, the list of previous records are compared for uniqueness.
+That is, in this example the current record must be unique amongst the previous 333 records in order for it not to be rejected.
+The idea is to prevent pauses in the action or relatively still areas of background from causing the *slices* to fill up with only a few distinct *events*.
+Note that in these examples the `unique_records` functionality is only used after *model* 39.
+It is useful in later modes and is not really necessary for modes with a large random element.

 <!-- TODO